Sony A7R Review

 |ISO 3200||ISO 6400||ISO 12,800|

 The Sony A7R's JPEG images are quite clean and extremely detailed at ISO 50-200, with just minor smudging in the shadows and in areas of low contrast.
 As mentioned previously, there are demosaicing errors in the hair above the mannequin's forehead and some individual strands of hair exhibit the jaggies, but surprisingly there's no color moiré in the jacket where we normally expect to see it from cameras without an OLPF.
 You can however see a little luminance moiré in the artificial roses.
 ISO 400 is actually a little cleaner, with just a slight increase in smudging but lower chroma noise thanks to stronger noise reduction, but fine detail is still excellent.
 ISO 800 is slightly softer though fine detail is still very good.
-ISO 1600 still holds on to pretty good detail , but the effects of noise reduction is starting to become more apparent.
-ISO 3200 and above appear progressively noisier and softer, as you'd expect, until almost all fine detail in the hair is lost at ISO 25,600, though there's probably enough detail left to make a usable small print.
+ISO 1600 still holds on to pretty good detail, but the effects of noise reduction start to become more apparent, giving images a more processed look.
+ISO 3200 and above appear progressively noisier and processed, until almost all fine detail in the hair is lost at ISO 25,600, though there's probably enough detail left to make a usable small print.
+The highest ISOs look heavily processed, giving images a painted or crystalline look while abrupt tonal transitions and edges look rough and haloed as the processor's area-specific algorithms struggle to maintain high-contrast detail.
 Chroma noise is generally very well controlled, however at ISO 6400 we start to see some noticeable chroma noise in the form of purple and yellow blotches, which of course becomes worse at higher ISOs.

-Overall, though, very good noise versus sensitivity performance especially considering the resolution offered.
+Overall, though, very good noise versus sensitivity performance especially considering the resolution offered, though noise reduction processing could be less heavy-handed at higher ISOs, especially for this class of camera.
 As always, see the Print Quality section below for maximum recommended print sizes at each ISO.

 A note about focus for this shot: We shoot this image at f/4 since the scene isn't brightly lit as it's in typical indoor lighting.
 To insure that the hair detail we use for making critical judgements about camera noise processing and detail rendering is in sharp focus at the relatively wide aperture we're shooting at, the focus target at the center of the scene is on a movable stand.
 This lets us compensate for front- or back-focus by different camera bodies, even those that lack micro-focus adjustments.
 This does mean, though, that the focus target itself may appear soft or slightly out of focus for bodies that front- or back-focused with the reference lens.
 We know this; if you click to view the full-size image for one of these shots and notice that the focus target is fuzzy, you don't need to email and tell us. :-) The focus target position will have been adjusted to insure that the rest of the scene is focused properly.